2022 Little League World Series: Teams

 Regional qualifying tournaments were held from February to August 2022.
 This is the first year for the Metro Region and the Mountain Region in the United States.
 This is also the first year of an annual rotational schedule involving the Caribbean and Latin America Regions whereby two of the three champions from Cuba, Panama, and Puerto Rico qualify directly while the third may still qualify through their normal regional tournament.
 In 2022, champions from Panama and Puerto Rico directly qualified.

+Republic of China, commonly known as Taiwan, due to complicated relations with People's Republic of China, is recognized by the name Chinese Taipei by majority of international organizations including Little League Baseball (LLB).
+For more information, please see Cross-Strait relations.

 Results

 The draw to determine the opening round pairings took place on June 13, 2022.